 SEO and page speed

 By defining the symbols in advance, we allow ourselves more room to optimize and refine their performance.
-But we also do so in ways that fit SEO best practices.
-After all, we want to make it easy for our clients to build web pages that will rank high in search engine results.
+But we also do so in ways that fit SEO best practices to make it easy for our clients to build web pages that will rank high in search engine results.

 5. Workshops

 A robust design system can boost your ROI, but that alone is not enough to turn a client's organization around.
-We won't simply hand over a design system and let the client run with it without proper training and guidance.
+We don’t simply hand over a design system and let the client run with it without proper training and guidance — we conduct Webflow Workshops instead.

-This is why we conduct Webflow Workshops.
 On top of educating our clients on how to use their custom-made design system, we also help them reestablish their design philosophy so everyone can tailor their processes accordingly.
 These workshops are instrumental in helping marketing teams get the most out of Webflow’s component library.
-Moreover, these sessions provide them with the knowledge needed to maximize the limitless possibilities offered by digital solutions like Webflow and Refokus.
+Moreover, these sessions provide them with the knowledge needed to maximize the limitless possibilities offered by digital products like Webflow and Refokus.

 What’s next?

-To truly empower your marketing team, make them build stuff.
+To truly empower your marketing team, provide them with the functionality and usability of a design system.
 Don’t just leave them to draw on whiteboards all the time.
 Because believe me, if you give them a design system that is tailored to their needs and provide them with the training to help them maximize its benefits, they will accomplish great things.
 And that will only help elevate your brand and smash your ROI goals.